Big Picture: Energising Ōtaki

-The Energise Otaki vision is huge, involving action across many areas.
-It is about reducing electricity consumption, reducing reliance on fossil fuels, giving people choices about what energy they consume and how they purchase it, how it is generated and how they can reduce their overall energy use.
+The Energise Ōtaki vision involves action across many areas: reducing electricity consumption; reducing reliance on fossil fuels; giving people choices about what energy they consume and how they purchase it, how it is generated and how they can reduce their overall energy use and household costs.
 It involves local clean energy generation.
 On the way, the town will reduce its contribution to long-term human-induced climate change.
 It is a holistic social, environmental and economic vision built around the idea of sustainable development, crafted to fit the Ōtaki culture and way of doing things.

-Energise Otaki is advanced through community involvement in projects, large and small.
+The vision is advanced through community involvement in projects, large and small.
 The idea is not owned by any one group but relies on individuals, businesses and organisations becoming involved.
 Read about some of our Supporters here.

 - Average residential energy use per capita declines year on year.